nuxeo-sandbox/nuxeo-http-blobprovider/README.md

 As of "today" (April 2016), the plug-in handles urls requiring no authentication or basic authentication

-To create a blob using this provider, you will use the [`HTTP BlobProvider: Create Blob`](#creating-a-blob-handled)by-the-provider) operation.
+To create a blob using this provider, you will use the [`HTTP BlobProvider: Create Blob`](#creating-a-blob-handled)by-the-provider) operation, and pass at least a mime-type and a fileName (if not passed, the plug-in will try to guess the values by sending a `HEAD` request)

 # Configuration
 As any `BlobProvider`, the HTTP BlobProvider is configured via an _extension point_.
 This lets you configure different providers (each one with a unique name), handling different servers, and different authentications.